richgong/asana-google-calendar/README.md

 - Installed via `gem install`
 - Installed via `brew install`

-I find it easier to just make it a simple ruby script, and call it via an Bash alias.
+I find it easier to just make it a simple ruby script, and call it via a Bash alias.

-This way, I can edit the script.
-And not worry about having to publish a brew or gem package.
+This way, I can just edit the script -- and not worry about having to publish a brew or gem package.

 # To install